ex-aws/ex_aws_s3/README.md

   port: 9000
 ```

 An alternate `content_hash_algorithm` can be specified as well.
 The default is `:md5`.
 It may be necessary to change this when operating in a FIPS-compliant environment where MD5 isn't available, for instance.
-At this time, only `:sha256` and `:sha` are supported by both Erlang and S3.
+At this time, only `:sha256`, `:sha`, and `:md5` are supported by both Erlang and S3.

 ``` elixir
 # config.exs